Habib0905/ImpactGraph-UI/README.md

 ## :hammer_and_wrench: Setup :
-## For UI
+## For UI / Frontend

 ### Step 1: Clone project

-Clone the UI Project from Here [Create React App](https://github.com/facebook/create-react-app).
+Clone the UI Project from Here [ImpactGraph-UI](https://github.com/Habib0905/ImpactGraph-UI.git).

 ### Step 2: Open it in VSCode / any other Editor